tychosoft/tychoext/CONTRIBUTING.md

 any kind of inquiry at all.
 It's contents are fully public.
 It also is entirely separate from my own internal development ticketing.

-## Code of Conduct

-Be excellent to each other.

-Don't be the asshole.